-Instead, the “I’m a Man of the People Just Like You” documentarian opts to take the stand that poor, little, innocent We the People have been duped by the big, bad Elite.
+Instead, the “I’m a Man of the People Just Like You” documentarian opts to take the stand that poor little We the People have been duped by the big bad Elite.

 Yet, despite its not inconsiderable flaws, Fahrenheit 9/11 is a landmark motion picture.

 Like the great classical tragedies (or your average soap opera), it deals with power, greed, dishonesty, love, loss, corruption, ignorance, good, evil — with the difference that the characters are real-life individuals.

 To boot, the documentary introduces a new movie monster, more frightening than Alien, Predator, or even The Thing.
 No, not George W. Bush, who comes across more like Larry, Moe, or Shemp than Freddy Krueger.

 Fahrenheit 9/11’s Frankenstein is Britney Spears, whose blind follow-the-leader mentality is representative of a large section of the human population.
 And that makes her – and the billions of people she mirrors – scarier than any other movie monster of past and present.

 Fahrenheit 9/11 (2004)